 Here’s another reason why you should download an app to help save on gas — the price of fuel is going up in 2018, according to a report from USA Today.

 National average gas prices will average about $2.57.
-Gas prices vary widely, especially when it comes to location.
+The lowest gas prices vary widely, especially when it comes to location.
 From personal observation, the fancier parts of town tend to have more expensive gas while less desirable areas may have cheaper gas.

 A report from News4Jax.com says it boils down to supply and demand.